dsavg/capstone-data-engineering-project/README.md

 The project uses the Reddit API to get the top 50 trending world news subreddits and stores them on AWS S3 in JSON format.
 Next, data processing happens on an EMR cluster on AWS using PySpark and processed data gets stored on AWS S3 in parquet format.
-Finally, the data gets inserted into AWS Redshift and normalized creating fact and dimension tables.
+Finally, the data gets inserted into AWS Redshift and denormalize creating fact and dimension tables.

 ## Table of Content
 [2.
 Datawarehouse Architecture](https://github.com/dsavg/capstone-data-engineering-project#2-datawarehouse-architecture)